Mian Muhibullah Kakakhel

-Mian Muhibullah Kakakhel is a Pakistani lawyer and senior advocate of the Supreme Court of Pakistan and the former presidential candidate for Pakistan.
+Mian Muhibullah Kakakhel is a Pakistani lawyer and senior advocate of the Supreme Court of Pakistan.
+He is also a former presidential candidate for Pakistan.

-During the regime of Muhammad Zia-ul-Haq, He formulated a social plan named Society for Medical Care and Rehabilitation of Drug Addicts (SMARDA) to reduce drug addicts in the country.
+During the regime of Muhammad Zia-ul-Haq, he formulated a social plan named Society for Medical Care and Rehabilitation of Drug Addicts (SMARDA) to reduce drug addiction in the country.
 He is claimed to have experienced resistance and threats from drug traders including intimidation.
 The society served its purpose to some extent when some government hospitals undertook the treatment of drug addicts, and later SMARDA was dissolved in 1995.
 In 1991, when the Gulf War occurred, he along with volunteer members provided aid to Iraqis.